galytska/cyberpunk_inventory_fastapi/README.md

 `SQLALCHEMY_DATABASE_URL = "postgresql://postgres:postgres@localhost/sample_db"`

 ## Run project

-To run the application use command
+To run the application use command from the project directory cyberpunk_inventory_fastapi$

 ```
 uvicorn inventory_app.main:app --reload
 ```

 ## Project's structure

-endpoints implementation stored in **routers** directory
+Endpoints implementation stored in **routers** directory

-test implementation stored in **tests** directory
+Test implementation stored in **tests** directory

 ## Features

 During the testing in memory database is used so no additional files created

 All endpoints **except prefixing auth** secure with authentication so a user can see only own items

 The admin user authorised to see all items of all users

 ## Test

 To run the tests use command
+from the project directory cyberpunk_inventory_fastapi$
 ```
-cyberpunk_inventory_fastapi$ pytest
+pytest
 ```

-To run one most basic test for the health check of the project run
+To run one most basic test for the health check of the project run from the project directory cyberpunk_inventory_fastapi$
 ```
-cyberpunk_inventory_fastapi$ pytest -k "smoke"
+pytest -k "smoke"
 ```